ppy/osu-wiki/wiki/Beatmap_Spotlights/en.md

 Everyone can apply to become a curator by filling this [application form](https://spotlights.team/app).

-Applicants are being reviewed by the project management and team leaders based on their proficiency as player, beatmap creator, beatmap modder and tournament mappool selector for their respective game mode.
-Applicants do not need to bring every proficiency along.
-The roster of curators is based on a healthy mix and match of various skill assets, experiences and proficiencies.
-As the curator teams are undergoing big changes and readjustments, the amount of members is being kept small on purpose right now.
+All applicants are reviewed by project management and team leaders and assessed based on their proficiency as a player, mapper, modder and tournament mappool selector for their respective game mode.
+Applicants do not need to be proficient in all of these things to be selected, but having a broad skill set certainly helps.
+The roster of curators is based on a healthy mix and match of various skill levels, experiences and proficiencies.
+The number of curators is being purposefully kept small and limited at the moment as the project develops.

 ## History